THE BLUE RIBBON CHILDREN'S FESTIVAL

 Read the post-event release about the 2013 Blue Ribbon Children’s Festival.
 LEARN MORE>

 The Children’s Festival is sponsored by The Blue Ribbon, a support organization of the Music Center, founded in 1968 by Dorothy Buffum Chandler.
 The festival began in 1970 as part of The Music Center’s commitment to engage young people in the arts, and is one of California’s longest ongoing free arts education programs.
 More than 700,000 children have participated in the festival since its inception, and for many, the festival is their first experience at a live performing arts event.
-The chairs for the 2014 festival are Mary Ann Hunt-Jacobsen and Lynelle Wagner.
+The chairs for the 2017 festival are Alison Crowell and Kimberly Shaw.

 Thanks to a generous gift from Blue Ribbon member Maxine Dunitz, each participating student receives a copy of A Journey Through The Music Center, a book that introduces the four theatres of The Music Center and the performing arts presented in each venue.
 The book also includes profiles of some performers and behind the scenes staff, as well as vocabulary and Fun Facts.